oracle/python-cx_Oracle/doc/cursor.rst

    This can be used before a call to execute() to define the statement that will be executed.
 When this is done, the prepare phase will not be performed when the call to execute() is made with None or the same string object as the statement.
-If specified (Oracle 9i and higher) the statement will be returned to the statement cache with the given tag.
+If specified the statement will be returned to the statement cache with the given tag.
 See the Oracle documentation for more information about the statement cache.

    .. note::